 Five, Always write by hand with a pen on paper.

-Six, Always use computers and software and type to write (it’s quicker).
+Six, Always use computer keyboards and software and type to write (it’s quicker).

 7. Remember “creative writing” is no such thing.

-8: Delight the reader by alienating and implicating them at once, as if they were a character in your dreams.
+8: Delight the reader by implicating them as if they were a character in your dreams.

-9 – Remember, your reader is at once your collaborator, your friend and mortal enemy.
+9 – Remember, your reader is at once your dearest friend and mortal enemy.

 Tenthly, treat the manufacture of literature as if it were a criminal act.